theamarverma/gmeet-nextjs/README.md

 # Technical Corner

-The development of the page is explained in a [medium article](https://medium.com/@frederic.henri/nextjs-application-to-manage-your-google-calendar-and-your-invites-28dce1707b24)
+The development of the page is explained in this [medium article](https://medium.com/@frederic.henri/nextjs-application-to-manage-your-google-calendar-and-your-invites-28dce1707b24)

 ## Stack

-- The app is built with [nextJS](https://nextjs.org/)
+- The app is built with the [nextJS](https://nextjs.org/) framework
 - NextJS App Router and Form Action to integrate with the back end
 - The backend is your Google Calendar, you need to configure a Google Service Account and your Google Calendar (see the [article](https://medium.com/@frederic.henri/nextjs-application-to-manage-your-google-calendar-and-your-invites-28dce1707b24) for a step by step guide
 - The page design is mainly inspired from [Flowbite inline timepicker component](https://flowbite.com/docs/forms/timepicker/#inline-timepicker-buttons)